CoogTech/CoogTechDeployment/README.md

 # tcsdeployment
-this would be a test repository to try to deploy our application.
+this would be a test repository to try to deploy our application...